 5 Best Harissa Substitutes

-My five best harissa substitutes can save your recipe when harissa isn’t an option.
-These alternatives have similar bold flavors, and chances are you already have most of them in your kitchen.
+Out of harissa paste or powder?
+Try one of these five best harissa substitutes that can save your recipe.
+These alternatives also have a spicy and bold flavor.
+The best news is that chances are you already have most of them in your kitchen.
 Keep reading to discover the five best substitutes for both paste and powder!

 Glass jar filled with homemade harissa paste substitute.